 As a champion of Women in Business and Diversity and Inclusion, Elki is an avid community mentor, and provides coaching and professional development to Women rising in their careers.
 She sits on the Leadership team of BNI Chapter 25, is on the Board of Women Entrepreneurs of Hudson County as well as Hudson County Chamber and is founder of WEMentors.
 She is the Principal and CEO of Elki Consulting Group.

-Kimberley Bueno-Schonig is a serial entrepreneur, Founder of Women Entrepreneurs of Hudson County, and won Best 50 Women in Business.
-KBS Consulting, one of her more recent endeavors, provides HR/ER, Career, and Business consulting services to Corporations, Non-Profits, Small Businesses, and Individuals.
-Her nonprofit, Women Entrepreneurs of Hudson County, is one of the leading platforms for existing and aspiring entrepreneurs in the area to network and collaborate in New Jersey.
+Kimberley Bueno-Schonig is an award-winning serial entrepreneur and Founder of Women Entrepreneurs of Hudson County.
+BuenoSchonig Consulting, one of her more recent endeavors, business and career consulting services companies and individuals.
+She formed Women Entrepreneurs of Hudson County back in 2018 and now is one of the leading platforms for existing and aspiring entrepreneurs in the area to network and collaborate in New Jersey.

 She is a proud committee member of Act Now Foundation's annual gala and a proud Rotarian in Jersey City, NJ.
 Kelly has successfully completed a Certified Financial Services Coach Training Program and is eligible for the Associate Certified Coach (ACC) designation from the International Coach Federation.
 Kelly is passionate about serving others and has developed a movement entitled the "I Deserve Project" which encompasses clarity, wellness, empowerment and financial advice.
 She shares her life's work and serves the world by aiding in comprehensive financial planning, producing content and events and leading individuals to become the best version of themselves through her retreats, seminars, workshops, pop-ups, masterminds and one-on one coaching experiences.